Walking the Grace-Filled Path to Mental Wholeness.

 Living waters gentle brook

-- If God is like a multifaceted diamond, which facet of God has your heart’s attention?
+1. If God is like a multifaceted diamond, which specific facet of God currently holds your heart’s attention?

-- For the next 40 days, create a list of 10 providences at the end of each day.
-What do you notice about your levels of fear and anxiety as you do this exercise?
+• Commit to the 40-day challenge by listing 10 providences at the conclusion of each day.
+What shifts do you begin to notice in your baseline levels of fear and anxiety as you maintain this practice?

 YOUTUBE